ACSchott526/ACSchott526/README.md

 ### LolByte Evolution
 #### Version 1

 Originally called "LolMatches", I was basically just winging the UI and came up with this very basic look.
-It had such limited funcionality that I actually included links out to LolNexus and LolKing.
+It had such limited functionality that I actually included links out to LolNexus and LolKing.
 However, it was a full functioning app that talked to the Riot API so I was happy with it!

 <img src="https://user-images.githubusercontent.com/5995446/120909611-8c058f00-c62b-11eb-8c51-f11c629ffdf2.JPG" alt="lolbyte1" width="400"/>